S3-working-group/s3-practical-guide/docs/all.md

 Be aware that withholding objections can harm the ability of individuals, teams or the whole organization to achieve their objectives.

-It’s the responsibility of each individual in an organization to raise potential objections to proposals, decisions, existing <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a> or activities.
+It's the responsibility of each individual in an organization to raise potential objections to proposals, decisions, existing <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a> or activities.

-Those accountable for an activity or (proposed) agreement in question, are responsible for *considering arguments and addressing objections* that are raised, when doing so will help to meet the organization’s objectives.
+Those accountable for an activity or (proposed) agreement in question, are responsible for *considering arguments and addressing objections* that are raised, when doing so will help to meet the organization's objectives.

 When seeking out potential objections, consider: